Water Resources Engineer Salary

 Not only do salaries lack room to grow — pay ranges from $50K to just $87K — but Tetra Tech, Inc. offers the lowest pay in town to boot, with a median paycheck of $56K.
 Workers at Parsons Brinkerhoff, Otak, Inc., and URS Corporation Inc. also face smaller salaries than the rest of the field — average earnings for these employers come to $57K, $59K, and $60K respectively.

 Popular Skills for Water Resources Engineer

 Survey results imply that Water Resources Engineers deploy a deep pool of skills on the job.
-Most notably, skills in Project Management, ArcGIS, Data Analysis, and Environmental Consulting are correlated to pay that is above average, with boosts between 12 percent and 15 percent.
-Skills that seem to negatively impact pay include Microsoft Office, Autodesk AutoCAD Civil 3d, and Microstation.
-Those proficient in Engineering Design are, more often than not, also skilled in Data Modeling.
+Most notably, skills in Project Management, ArcGIS, Data Analysis, and Environmental Consulting are correlated to pay that is above average, with boosts between 9 percent and 12 percent.
+Skills that seem to negatively impact pay include Microsoft Office, Microstation, and Autodesk AutoCAD Civil 3d.
+Most people familiar with Engineering Design also know Data Modeling.

 Pay by Experience Level for Water Resources Engineer